Apply for the Mentoring at Critical Transitions Wakeham Fellowship

 The proposal should include a cover letter (co-signed by the faculty and participating graduate students), and the proposal (as outlined below), which is limited to 2500 words.
 Please use the specific labels of the outline as provided below.

 - - Provide a summary of the proposed project in one paragraph.
+There are example abstracts for reference at the bottom of this pace.

 - Provide a summary of mentoring experience over the past three years.

-- Describe any other professional development activities that the mentor has participated in the past, which relate to this proposed project
+- Describe any other professional development activities that the mentor has participated in the past, which relate to this proposed project.

 - Proposed Project